Institute for Community Action Training

 - Tips/tools for creating successful partnerships

-- Necessary skills for starting/expanding your own outreach program
+- Necessary skills for starting/expanding your own arts and social justice program

 ICAT June 2017